 Your real estate agent has shown you two perfect homes for the same price — one is a condominium with great amenities and the open floor plan you desire.
-The other is a townhouse with two levels of living and a back patio.
+The other is a multilevel townhouse with a back patio.
 They are both beautiful.
 How should you decide?

 “The biggest difference between a condo and a townhouse when it comes to a lender is that with a condo, you don’t own the land.
 You are typically buying the space between the walls,” says Tony Trungale, vice president and branch manager of First Choice Loan Service Inc., in Austin, Texas.

-With a townhouse, you are buying the dirt and everything above the dirt and below the dirt.
-Getting a loan with a townhouse is basically the same as getting one for a single family house.
-It’s much less complicated than one for a condo, he says.
+With a townhouse, you are buying the dirt and everything above and below it.
+Getting a loan with a townhouse is basically the same as getting one for a single-family house.
+It’s a much less complicated home loan than one for a condo, he says.

 “When getting a loan for a condo, you have to go through a process of qualifying as a borrower and also making sure the condo is approved,” Trungale says.